IceHe/lib/mac/setup-guide.md

     Chrome will do it in the background after I turning on `Sync`

-    Do it manually if `Sync` does not work well
+    I can do it manually if `Sync` does not work well

     `Chrome` Menu Bar → `Window` → `Extensions` → Sidebar on the left → `Open Chrome Web Store`